Quaternion-Domain Super MDS for Robust 3D Localization: Conclusion

 In this subsection, we derive \ac{QD-SMDS}—an extension of the conventional \ac{SMDS} tailored for \ac{3D} localization—using the quaternion algebra introduced in Section II.

 First, the \ac{3D} coordinates vector $\bm{x}_{n}$ of a generic node $n$ in the network can be alternatively expressed by the quaternion representation $\chi\in \mathbb{H}$ as

-where out of the four \ac{DoF}, three are used for the $(x,y,z)$ coordinates, and the remaining one is set to $0$\footnote{In this paper, the component corresponding to the imaginary unit $\mathbf{k}$ is set to zero.
-Although any one of the four components can be chosen as zero, it should be noted that the \ac{GEK} matrix must be modified accordingly if a different component is selected. }.
+where out of the four \ac{DoF}, three are used for the $(x,y,z)$ coordinates, and the remaining one is set to $0$\footnote{ The choice of embedding the \ac{3D} coordinates into these components is arbitrary.
+In principle, any three of the four components can be used, and the resulting \ac{GEK} matrix retains the same structure, with the angle and distance matrices appearing with different imaginary units.
+When extracting the estimated coordinates, the components corresponding to the three imaginary units selected to represent the $(x,y,z)$ coordinates must then be taken.}.

 Accordingly, the quaternion coordinate vector corresponding to the real coordinate matrix defined in \eqref{eq:r_X} can be expressed as

 Similarly, the edge vector $\bm{v}_m$ between any two nodes $\bm{x}_i$ and $\bm{x}_j$ in \eqref{eq:r_v} can be represented as